jnozzi/cocoadev.com/markdown/KVCExceptionQuestion.md

 When I (or the bindings layer) try to invoke methods from the array of     mutableArrayValueForKey:@"entries", this exception is thrown:

-[<General/LclEntrySet 0x3467e0> setValue:forUndefinedKey:]: this class is not key value coding-compliant for the key entries.
+[<LclEntrySet 0x3467e0> setValue:forUndefinedKey:]: this class is not key value coding-compliant for the key entries.

-Am I doing something wrong? -- l0ne aka General/EmanueleVulcano
+Am I doing something wrong? -- l0ne aka EmanueleVulcano